HangfireIO/Hangfire.io/core/index.md

     </tr>
 </table>

 Storage subsystem is abstracted enough to support RDBMS and NoSQL solutions.
 If your favorite database system is not supported yet, you can implement it.
-It is cheaper that implement background job system from scratch!
+It is cheaper that implement background job system from scratch.

 ### Automatic Retries